Team-OurProject/Weathersite-Repository/README.md

-This to create a weather SPA using AngularJS and jQuery.
+This to create a weather SPA using Bootstrap and jQuery.